Home

 Stretches may help increase your range of motion, but they cannot give you the same functional benefit as eccentric exercises because they don’t strengthen the muscles through the new range.
 It’s like laying a railway track with no sleepers to support it.

-No. Often in injury rehab, it’s not an all-or-nothing approach.
-Most times, you need to weigh up the pros and cons and find the combination of stretching and exercises that work best for you.
+No. Often, in injury rehab, it's not an all-or-nothing approach.
+You must instead weigh the pros and cons and find the combination of stretching and exercises that work best for you.

 Here are a few example scenarios: